 Our Horticulture Diploma features a program structure that allows you to tailor your studies to your personal and professional learning goals.
 Courses are taught by industry experts and are delivered entirely online so you can enjoy the convenience and flexibility of studying at a time and place that works for you, from anywhere in the world.

-Upon successfully completing all required courses within the Horticulture Diploma, you will be able to:
+Upon successful completing of this program, you will be able to:

 - Apply the principles of plant and soil science to the production and maintenance of health in a variety of plant types (herbaceous plants, woody plants, indoor plants, water plants, vegetables, and turf).